MCHPixel/Explaination/Tutorial.md

 #### EssentialsXChat
 * And what does EssentialsXChat do now?
-Very simple it makes so you can change how the Chat Message gets Displayed for example this the normal format: <Playername> Message
+Very simple it makes so you can change how the Chat Message gets Displayed.
+For example this the normal format: "<Playername> Message".
-So what you can do you can put anything in there like this Playername 》Message
+So what you can do you can put anything in there like this "Playername 》Message"

 #### EssentialsXSpawn
 * But what does EssentialsXSpawn do?